Creole peoples: Etymology and overview

 In Louisiana, the term Creole has been used since 1792 to represent descendants of African or mixed heritage parents as well as children of French and Spanish descent with no racial mixing.
-Its use to describe languages started from 1879, while as an adjective, from 1748.
-In some Spanish-speaking countries, the word Criollo is used today to describe something local or very typical of a particular Latin American country.
+Its use as in the name for languages started from 1879, while as an adjective for languages, its use began around 1748.

+In Spanish-speaking countries, the word Criollo refers to the descendants of Europeans born in the Americas, but also in some countries, to describe something local or very typical of a particular Latin American region.

 In the Caribbean, the term broadly refers to all the people, whatever their class or ancestry — African, East Asian, European, Indian — who are part of the culture of the Caribbean.
 In Trinidad, the term Creole is used to designate all Trinidadians except those of Asian origin.
-In French Guiana the term refers to anyone, regardless of skin colour, who has adopted a European way of life, and in neighbouring Suriname, the term refers only to the descendants of enslaved Africans.
+In Suriname, the term refers only to the descendants of enslaved Africans and in neighboring French Guiana the term refers to anyone, regardless of skin colour, who has adopted a European lifestyle.

 In Africa, the term Creole refers to any ethnic group formed during the European colonial era, with some mix of African and non-African racial or cultural heritage.
 Creole communities are found on most African islands and along the continent's coastal regions where indigenous Africans first interacted with Europeans.
-As a result of these contacts, five major Creole types emerged: Portuguese, African American, Dutch, French and British.
+As a result of these contacts, five major Creole types emerged in Africa: Portuguese, African American, Dutch, French and British.